Ameren to shutter Rush Island coal plant by 2024 following Clean Air Act violation

-The Rush Island Energy Center on the Mississippi River will close by March 2024.
-(Submitted by Ameren Missouri)
+The Rush Island Energy Center on the Mississippi River will close following a federal court ruling (photo courtesy of Ameren Missouri).

 Ameren will shutter a Jefferson County coal plant found in violation of federal clean air laws rather than install what it says are expensive pollution controls, the company announced Tuesday.

 The St. Louis-based electrical utility will close the Rush Island Energy Center, built in the mid-1970s, by the spring of 2024, if not sooner.
 Ameren revealed the plan in a federal court filing.